DHEA for Fertility

 DHEA and Ovarian Reserve/Response

-One early study that shined a light on the true potential of DHEA for fertility was a case study that followed one individual that showed progressive improvement in egg quantity and quality over time .
+One of the earliest studies to highlight the potential of DHEA for fertility was a detailed case report following a single patient who experienced progressive improvements in both egg quantity and quality over time with continued supplementation.

-Despite being a case study of a single individual, the results here are truly noteworthy, and other studies of a larger nature have demonstrated similar findings.
+Although this is a case study of a single individual, the results are noteworthy, and other larger studies have demonstrated similar findings.

 DHEA Supplementation and Pregnancy Rates

-Studies show that DHEA has the ability to improve egg and embryo quality in those with Diminished Ovarian Reserve.
-Therefore, it is no surprise that many studies have further shown that DHEA supplementation improves pregnancy rates. [referencesPending link=”Dehydroepiandrosterone (DHEA) supplementation improves in vitro fertilization outcomes of poor ovarian responders, especially in women with low serum concentration of DHEA-S: a retrospective cohort study” text=”Dehydroepiandrosterone (DHEA) supplementation improves in vitro fertilization outcomes of poor ovarian responders, especially in women with low serum concentration of DHEA-S: a retrospective cohort study “/] One of those studies found a pregnancy rate of 24% for those supplementing with DHEA and only 4% for those without and the other study (depicted below) found a pregnancy rate of 25% and 7% respectively.
+It follows, then, that numerous studies have also found higher pregnancy rates among those who supplement with DHEA compared to those who do not. [referencesPending link=”Dehydroepiandrosterone (DHEA) supplementation improves in vitro fertilization outcomes of poor ovarian responders, especially in women with low serum concentration of DHEA-S: a retrospective cohort study” text=”Dehydroepiandrosterone (DHEA) supplementation improves in vitro fertilization outcomes of poor ovarian responders, especially in women with low serum concentration of DHEA-S: a retrospective cohort study”/]

 DHEA Supplementation Effect on Miscarriage Rates

-Numerous studies have shown DHEA supplementation prior to pregnancy can reduce the odds of miscarriage once pregnancy is achieved.
+Multiple studies have demonstrated that DHEA supplementation prior to conception can significantly reduce the risk of miscarriage once pregnancy is achieved.

 Summary of how DHEA works for Fertility